 We are pleased to be keeping school life as near to normal as we possibly can in these challenging times.

-We operate in two bubbles to limit children mixing across age groups.
 With small classes, lots of outdoor space and a creative and inspiring curriculum, Annan is the best place for children to learn safely.
 Well-being is very important at this time and we nurture this through our caring emotionally intelligent approach and specific mindfulness sessions.

 Remote Learning during lockdown